frontendweekly/virga/src/posts/2020-03-29-how-virga-processes-postcss.md

 Are you wondering what's with this line?
 This is a condition to use `cssnano` or not based on environment variable.
 If it is `production` then use `cssnano` to minify CSS.

-Unfortunately having `.postcssrc.js` isn't going to do all of the process above so let's dig deeper.
+Unfortunately having `.postcssrc.js` isn't going to do all the process above so let's dig deeper.

 ## Development Build